-A self-employed Applicant may include either year end or year to date financials as part of their qualifying income.
+A self-employed Applicant may include either year end or year to date financials prepared in accordance with Method One or Method Two above as part of their qualifying income.
 Income will be averaged over the period of the tax returns and the profit and loss statements provided.
-The Applicant must provide their bank statements from the account
+The Applicant must provide their bank statements from the account utilized for their business for the period covered by the P&L and their bank statements must show deposits which support the P&L. Any changes greater than 15% year over year to the income stream must be acceptably explained and/or documented in order to be considered.